On the face of it education in Scotland is free, but there are often hidden or extra costs that can act as a barrier to participation in school.

-We have produced a film called The Cost of School to explain why addressing child poverty in schools is important and share insights, approaches and tools to support low cost and low resource solutions at Local Authority and school level.
+The Cost of School film explains why addressing child poverty in schools is important.
+It also shares insights, approaches and tools to support low cost and low resource solutions at both local authority and school level.

 Cost of the school day toolkit

-Complimentary to the film, a cost of the school day toolkit has been created by Child Poverty Action Group (CPAG) Scotland.
-This is to support consultation with education staff, children and families on costs and financial barriers.
+Complimentary to the Cost of School film, a cost of the school day toolkit has been created by Child Poverty Action Group (CPAG) Scotland.

 - reduce cost